Ever tried to use a program on your Windows PC and you get a NOT RESPONDING message on the program’s title bar?

 Shut Down the PC

-Pros of Using the Task ForceQuit Pro 2 to using the Windows Task Manager
+Pros of using Task ForceQuit Pro

 1) One click to close just any running Windows Task